Lemuel-Noah-Fernandez/Tron_trolley_major_project/README.md

 # Trontrolley

 ## The Problem:
 In a world where automation is slowly taking over the world, the need for automated guidance in the supermarket setting where the number of items grows, is imminent for consumer convenience.
 In a bid to increase supermarket efficiency and the customer experience, our project, Tron Trolley, eliminates unneccessary time, and delivers convenience for the customer, by providing a trolley that can guide the customer to the aisle of the item location after an item is inputted into the system.
+Tron Trolley also acts as an important precursor to an automated shopping trolley - with more time and resources, full automation of the shopping experience could be achieved.

 Our TronTrolley displays the trolley's location, the aisle number of the item, and finally the location of that aisle via a pointer.
-The functionality is split into the following modules
+The functionality is split into the following modules.

 ## Each module and its function